itlinux/tfVmwAviController/README.md

 # tfVmwAviController

 ## Goal
-Terraform | Deploy Avi Controller Cluster in vCenter environment and boostrap it.
+Terraform | Deploy a brand new Avi Controller (standalone or cluster) in vCenter environment and boostrap it.

 ## Prerequisites:
 - Terraform installed in the orchestrator VM